0xJakob-DC/Discord-bot-Say-command/README.md

 Your average Discord bot's "Say" command is right here!

 # Remember to use python for this code to work!
-(open the README so it works to copy)
+(open the README to code so it works to copy)
 **You also need a "On ready" event:**

 @client.event